nathonius/parmesan/README.md

 | Option | Values | Description |
 | --- | --- | --- |
 | default_template | `template.html` | Default template to use if none specified.
 Can be any template inside `.parm/templates` |

+####Templates
+Templates are files stored in `.parm/templates`.
+The html generated from your content files is inserted into these where marked with `{{content-here}}` or `{{content-id: <id>}}` if you have more than one content section for a template.
+These can be named whatever you would like, but the file type must match the intended filetype (ie. html, htm, php).
+It would make sense to name these based on what they are used for: index.html, article.html, post.html, about.html, contact.html, etc.

 ##Usage Instructions